The Gates of the Great Continent: Palestine, China, and the War for Humanity’s Future

 Throughout the early 2000s Zhang penned a series of searing indictments of Israel’s murderous assaults on Gaza, in terms whose relevance to the current genocide are wholly undiminished.
 Writing in 2009, he drew an analogy to the Warsaw Ghetto Uprising that closely anticipated martyred poet Refaat Alareer’s comments a day after October 7, on the “Gaza ghetto uprising against a hundred years of European and Zionist colonialist occupation”:

-In 1943, Mordechai, a young man holding a grenade, stood up to the Nazis in the ghetto (apartheid area) of Warsaw.
-However, Mordechai today is no longer a Jew, but a Palestinian living in a ghetto called Gaza.
-Countless young people who support Hamas in its fight with Israel are today's Mordechai.
+In 1943 Mordechai Anielewicz, a young man wielding a grenade, confronted the Nazis in the Warsaw Ghetto.
+However, today’s Mordechai is no longer a Jew but a Palestinian living in a ghetto called Gaza.
+Countless young people who support Hamas in its struggle with Israel are today's Mordechai.
 The enemy they face is no longer the Nazis, but the Nazi-fied Israel.

 In 2014 Zhang reflected on the agony of grieving Palestinians in Gaza, broadcasting their loved ones’ maiming and martyrdom in real time as an act of guerrilla resistance to the Zionist information war:

-In the footage captured by Gaza refugees on their mobile phones, corpses are piled up, blood is splattering, people are crying, and children are wailing in horror at their broken legs … Can a civilized magazine print rows of baby corpses wrapped in shrouds?
+In the footage captured by Gaza refugees on their mobile phones, corpses are piled up, blood is splattered, people are crying, and children are wailing in horror at their broken legs … Can a civilized magazine print rows of baby corpses wrapped in shrouds?
 Can today's readers accept photos of fathers crying while holding the bodies of their little daughters whose legs or arms were blown off, whose intestines were blown out?
 Even though the media does not act as an intermediary, news still spreads rapidly.
-Every tear, every drop of blood, and every speechless corpse is spread in despair and subconsciously.
-It is sent to Tencent, Facebook, and all networks.
-It is sprinkled with salt into the sea and spread to thousands of homes around the world.
+Every tear, every drop of blood, and every speechless corpse is spread subconsciously and in despair.
+It is sent to Tencent, Facebook, and all social networks.
+It is sprinkled with salt into the sea and spread to thousands of homes around the world…

 In the same piece he almost seems to anticipate by a decade South Africa’s landmark decision to haul Israel before the International Court of Justice for the crime of genocide: